Connecting to the Jesuit Mission

 No matter their religious affiliation or scholarly background, the faculty and staff who have made the pilgrimage consistently report back that the pilgrimage was somehow personally transformative and provided new understanding of what Jesuit mission in higher education means today.

-Arrival Bilbao.
-Walking tour near Guggenhein, visit the Casco Viejo, light lunch at a café, and then continue to Azpeitia.
-Dinner and overnight in Azpeitia.
+Arrive Bilbao.
+Walking tour near the Guggenheim, visit the Casco Viejo, transfer to Arantzazu.
+Lunch, dinner and overnight in Arantzazu.

-Breakfast.
-Travel to Loyola, visit Loyola Castle and celebrate Mass at the Conversion Chapel, lunch at a restaurant in Azpeitia near the shrine, continue with a visit to the parish Church of St. Sebastian, the hospital where Ignatius lived, and Our Lady of Olatz (all Ignatian sites).
-Dinner/overnight in Onati.
+Breakfast, travel to Loyola, visit Loyola Castle and celebrate Mass at the Conversion Chapel.
+Lunch at a restaurant in Azpeitia near the castle, continue with a visit to the parish Church of St. Sebastian and the hospital where Ignatius lived.
+Dinner/overnight in Arantzazu.

 Breakfast, travel to Montserrat.
 En route, visit the Cave of St. Ignatius at Manresa for Mass.
 Dinner/overnight at Montserrat.

 Breakfast, full day at Montserrat (lunch on our own).
-Dinner/overnight Montserrat.
+Dinner/overnight at Montserrat.

-Breakfast, travel to Barcelona, visit the Gothic Quarter, including Santa Maria del Mar and places where Ignatius lived (lunch on our own), visit Sagrada Familia.
+Breakfast, travel to Barcelona, visit the Gothic Quarter, including Santa Maria del Mar and places where Ignatius lived.
+Lunch on our own, later-day visit to Sagrada Familia.
 Dinner/overnight in Barcelona.

-Breakfast, transfer to Barcelona airport for flight to Rome.
-On arrival, visit St. Paul Outside the Walls and walk along the Via Appia Antica; lunch at Cecilia Metella restaurant; continue to the city to check into the hotel; free time this afternoon and evening.
+Breakfast, transfer to Barcelona airport for the flight to Rome.
+On arrival, visit St. Paul-Outside-the-Walls and walk along the Via Appia Antica.
+Lunch at Cecilia Metella restaurant, continue to the city to check into the hotel.
+Free time this afternoon and evening.
+Mass at Gesù church.

 Breakfast, morning visit to Ignatian sites, including the Gesù, San Ignazio and Santa Maria Maggiore; afternoon and evening free.

 Breakfast, morning visit to Jesuit Refugee Service at the Jesuit Curia.
-Lunch and early afternoon on your own; mid-afternoon visit to San Andrea al Quirinale before our closing Mass at the rooms of St. Ignatius and closing dinner.
+Lunch and early afternoon on your own; closing Mass at the rooms of St. Ignatius and closing dinner.
 Overnight in Rome.

-Breakfast, transfer to airport for return to the U.S.
+Breakfast, transfer to Fiumicino Airport for return to the U.S.

 Join the Next Pilgrimage